hiroaki404/gentrans/README.md

 ## Configuration

-Configuration is currently done via command-line flags and environment variables.
+Configuration can be done via command-line flags and environment variables.

+**Note:** Currently, `gentrans` does not support registering and switching between multiple providers or models.
+You can only use one provider and model configuration at a time.

 ### Command-line flags: